 While we’re on the subject of bath time, a bath sling isn’t a bad idea, especially where little babies are concerned.
 Keep baby safely positioned, whether bath time takes place in the sink or the tub.
 This one from Summer Infant can be easily tucked away between visits.

 Falling asleep in a new environment can be tricky for babies (and adults, if we’re being honest).
 I found having something familiar, like a white noise machine, was helpful in maintaining the sleep routine we follow at home.
 There are lots of great portable options out there, including some really great Apps (if you don’t mind sacrificing your phone to use them).
 This portable LectroFan Micro delivers a ton of rich sound in a very small package.
 If you’d rather go the free route, check out my favorite white noise App.

 Much like diapers, you can never have too many snacks.
 I liked having a variety of food handy that I felt comfortable letting anyone feed my baby.
-Dissolvable, easy-to-swallow treats like these Gerber Puffs are great to keep in the cupboard and do double duty by both tiding baby over until her next meal and keeping her entertained.
+Dissolvable, easy-to-swallow treats like these Gerber Puffs are great to keep in the cupboard and do double duty by both tiding babies over until her next meal and keeping them entertained.

 This is also a great time to chat with everyone about choking hazards and infant CPR.